osuTitanic/deck/README.md

 - has_storyboard
 - query_string

-The query string will be important for searching.
+The query string will be important for searching, which is maybe not the best practice, but it works.
 I also want to create a beatmap scraper that can automatically add beatmaps to a database.